sigrun-may/reverse-feature-selection/README.md

 The function returns a pandas DataFrame with the selected feature subset in the 'feature_subset_selection' column.
 A numeric column where a value greater than zero indicates that the feature was selected.

-[//]: # (- The first column should contain the labels and should be named 'label'.)

-[//]: # (- The remaining columns should contain the features.)

-[//]: # (- The function also requires a list of indices for the training data and a dictionary with metadata.)

-[//]: # (- The metadata should contain the number of CPUs to use, a list of random seeds, and a threshold for the correlation between the features and the target variable.)

-[//]: # (- The function returns a DataFrame with the selected features.)

-[//]: # (- The selected features are indicated by a value greater than zero in the 'feature_subset_selection' column.)

-[//]: # (- The function uses a random forest model to select the features.)

-[//]: # (- The function uses a leave-one-out cross-validation approach to select the features.)

-[//]: # (- The function uses a random seed to ensure reproducibility.)

-[//]: # (- The function uses a threshold to remove features that are highly correlated with the target variable.)

-[//]: # (- The function uses a threshold to remove features that are highly correlated with other features.)

 ## Licensing